 We endeavour to ensure that all the information and prices both on our website and in our brochures are accurate, however occasionally changes and errors occur and we reserve the right to correct prices and other details in such circumstances.
 You must check the current price and all other details relating to the arrangements that you wish to book before your booking is confirmed.

-Please do note that adequate travel insurance is vital.
+Please do note that adequate travel insurance is a condition of your contract with us.
 The Nordic destinations we offer can present certain risks, particularly those associated with cold weather, snow and ice conditions and outdoor activities associated with these, and you must be satisfied that your insurance fully covers all your personal requirements including medical expenses, repatriation, helicopter rescue and air ambulance in the event of accident or illness.
 The insurance cover should extend for the planned duration of the tour and at least an additional day.
 Please remember to advise your insurers of any activities which you may be taking as part of an excursion, particularly in the case of snowmobile safaris, to make sure that you are fully covered.

 If you choose to travel without adequate insurance cover, we will not be liable for any losses howsoever arising, in respect of which insurance cover would otherwise have been available.
-Under certain circumstances Taber Holidays may ask you to provide evidence that you have purchased travel insurance for your holiday.
+Under certain circumstances we may ask you to provide evidence that you have purchased travel insurance for your holiday.

 Prices are based on exchange rates quoted by Travelex; please ask a member of our reservations team to confirm the exchange rate applicable to a particular product as there may be a variation between seasonal brochures.
 Details of what your holiday price includes are detailed in the heading of the relevant price panel for your chosen holiday.
 Prices include all appropriate local taxes and mandatory charges.